joashgobin/boiler/logs/joashgobin-2025-06-16.md

 - Use layouts file from current project and trim whitespace from file
 - Automatic migrations using payments.UseMMG and helpers.UseShelf
 - Fixed image optimization by extension and .gitignore generation
+- Updated helper to include target paths for image optimization